MicrosoftDocs/sql-docs/azure-sql/managed-instance/point-in-time-restore.md

 [!INCLUDE[appliesto-sqlmi](../includes/appliesto-sqlmi.md)]

-You can use point-in-time restore to create a database that's a copy of a different database at a specific, earlier point in time.
+You can use point-in-time restore to create a database that's a copy of a database at a specific, earlier point in time.
 This article describes how to do a point-in-time restore of a database in your Azure SQL Managed Instance deployment.

 > [!NOTE]
 > The [Create or Update v02.01.2022](/rest/api/sql/2022-02-01-preview/managed-databases/create-or-update) API is deprecated.
-Beginning in January 2022, use the [Create or Update v5.0.2022](/rest/api/sql/2022-05-01-preview/managed-databases/create-or-update) replacement API call for all database restore operations.
+Beginning January 2022, use the [Create or Update v5.0.2022](/rest/api/sql/2022-05-01-preview/managed-databases/create-or-update) replacement API call for all database restore actions.

 ## Scenarios

-Point-in-time restore is useful in recovery scenarios, like in an incident that's caused by errors, data that doesn't load correctly, or if crucial data is deleted.
+Point-in-time restore is useful in recovery scenarios, like for an incident that's caused by error or failure, when data doesn't load correctly, or if crucial data is deleted.
 You can also use it simply to test and audit your database deployment.
-The Azure backup files are kept for 7 to 35 days depending on your database settings.
+Azure backup files are kept for 7 to 35 days depending on your database settings.

-Point-in-time restore can restore a database in these scenarios:
+You can use point-in-time restore to restore a database in these scenarios:

 - From an existing database
 - From a deleted database